Menu

 Subject-on-a-page

 Children are encouraged to develop a love for reading from a very early age.
-Each day, the whole school is involved in DEaR time (Drop Everything and Read) where children and adults spend time enjoying reading a book of their choice.
+We have daily reading sessions in class: Drop Everything and Read (DEaR), book time and a weekly library session.

 Phonics